SAP-samples/cloud-espm-cloud-native/README.md

 * Run command `cf marketplace` and check the service and plan names of HANA.
 Check if service with name `hana` and plan `schema` exists

 * Create HANA DB Service instance with `schema` plan by running command  `cf create-service hana schema espm-hana-db`.
+> Note:

+> * In case you are using a different name for the HANA instance, please update the [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23), manifest file as well with the same name.

+> * It is possible to use different HANA instances for each of the microservices too, in that case, you would have to keep a copy of [hana configuration file](./commons/src/main/java/com/sap/refapps/espm/config/HanaDataSourceConfig.java#L23) in the config folder of each of the microservices with the corresponding HANA instance names.

 *For simplicity all the microservices are bound to one database instance espm-hana-db.
 If required three database instances can be created (e.g. esmp-customer, espm-product and espm-sales) and individual microservice can be bound to them*